kuleshov/neural-variational-inference/README.md

 The simplest way to use it is via the `Makefile` provided in the root dir; typing `make train` will start training.
 You can specify the model, dataset, and other parameters by modifying the defaults in the `Makefile`.

+The default hyper-parameters on `avrbm` on the `digits` dataset are currently set incorrectly and are causing problems.

 ## Feedback